Take the Scenic Detour 🛣

 Admission to the cathedral is free, and it is open every day from 8am-6pm.
 Admission to the crypt with special exhibit is €9.

-5. Les Musées Cour d’Or
+5. Les Musées Cour d’Or in Metz

 In an old Carmelite convent, you’ll discover three museums in one!
 The last time we were there, artists and craftspeople were on site selling their beautiful wares.

-The Musée Archaeologique is loaded with Gallo-Roman archaeological discoveries, including the preserved ruins of Roman baths, incredible mosaics, markers and grave goods, household items, statuary, and even an impressive marble altarpiece from the Roman temple of Mithras which was discovered when building an army barracks!
+The Musée Archaeologique is loaded with Gallo-Roman archaeological discoveries, including the preserved ruins of Roman baths, incredible mosaics, markers and grave goods, household items, statuary, and even an impressive huge marble altarpiece from the Roman temple of Mithras which was discovered when building an army barracks!

 The rest of the complex houses the Medieval section, the Museum of Architecture, and the Museum of Fine Arts featuring works by Delacroix, Sargent, and Corot, among others.